MarcelineVQ/twow-raid-visuals/README.md

   - Medivh Flamestrike indicates its area of effect.
 Corruption of Medivh has much stronger indication on your character.
   - Rupturan Flakestrikes indicate their area of effect.
   - Sanv Tas'dal indicates the radius of his Overflowing hatred.
 Netherwalkers, when visible in the first place, have improved visibility.
 Arena has improved fps.
+  - Mark of the Highlord decurse explosion given rough area of effect indication.
   - Trash:
     - Karazhan Protectors indicate Spell Reflect with green coloring.
     - Crumbling Protectors indicate Self-Destruct Protocol with red coloring.
     - Lingering Arcanists indicate their Blizzard area of effect.
+    - Arcane Anomaly indicates the application range of its stacking debuff.

 - **Other:**
   - Silenced the looping Baby Murloc dance sound.